Coping With CRPS/RSD and Chronic Pain

-Within this particular blog the aim is to try and give you 11 Coping Strategies to deal with daily living with a chronic, long-term condition like CRPS/RSD or chronic pain.
+Within this particular blog the aim is to try and give you 11 Coping Strategies to deal with daily living with a chronic, long-term condition like Complex Regional Pain Syndrome (CRPS/RSD) or chronic pain.
 Chronic means that the problem has lasted for over 3 months or 12 weeks.
-Complex Regional Pain Syndrome is a very challenging condition in that as it is considered an invisible illness most people are unaware of it when they first see you.
+Complex Regional Pain Syndrome is a very challenging and complex condition in that as it is considered an invisible illness most people are unaware of it when they first see you.
 You may have already been told by many including friends and family:

 ‘But you look really well!’